Loading...

 Another measure to prevent boxelder bugs is to reduce the amount of clutter inside your home.
 Although they typically find themselves inside walls, they will choose anywhere that is safe and free of disturbance.
 By eliminating the mess inside, you can reduce the number of viable spots that a boxelder bug will reside in.

-If you have box elder trees on your property or in your neighborhood, get rid of fallen seeds to help repel boxelder bugs.
-Better yet, if you want the perks of boxelder trees, without the pesky red and black bug, opt for those with no seed-bearing properties.
+If you have box elder trees on your property or in your neighborhood, remove fallen seeds to help repel boxelder bugs.
+Better yet, if you want the perks of boxelder trees without the pesky red and black bug, opt for those with no seed-bearing properties.

 How To Get Rid Of Boxelder Bugs